San Fortunato, Todi: History

 The church was built likely at the site of an ancient Roman hill-top temple.
 It later hosted a shrine to the early Christian martyr San Cassiano; however, the possession of the relics of Saint Fortunatus of Todi (6th century bishop) provided the church with a saint of more later origin.
 A Benedictine monastery became attached to the church by the 1100s, and the church was expanded, creating altars dedicated to the Saints Fortunato, Cassiano, and John the Baptist, consecrated by Pope Innocent III in 1198.

-The church was acquired by the Franciscan order by 1292, and led to the construction of the church building we see today.
+The church was acquired by the Franciscan order by 1292, and led to the construction of the present church building.
 Only the lower portion of the facade was faced in polished stone; the rest remains in bare brick.
 The facade was designed in the first half of the 15th century by Giovanni di Santuccio of Firenzuola.
-Built from 1295 to 1460, the church has a Gothic-style central portal (1415–1458) with a pointed arch, with richly decorated spiraling pilasters, sculpted with leafy and animal details, and depictions a saints and apostles.
+Built from 1295 to 1460, the church has a Gothic-style central portal (1415–1458) with a pointed arch, with richly decorated spiraling pilasters, sculpted with leafy and animal details, and depictions of saints and apostles.
 The sculptures flanking the portal, ensconced into small stone baldachini (tents), depict the Angel Gabriel and the Virgin of the Annunciation, and are attributed to followers of Jacopo della Quercia.
 Above the wooden doors, the presently blank stone tympanum once held a mosaic.
 The church stands on a raised platform and the facade is preceded by a broad series of stone steps.

 The interior has a nave divided from the aisles by compound piers.
 The vault displays gothic tracery, and the apse has tall lancet windows.
-The belltower was completed by 1460.
+The campanile, modelled on that of the Franciscans’ mother church in Assisi, was completed by 1460.